 Understanding the limits of Part B is equally important.
 Part B does not cover:

-• Hearing aids — hearing exams and hearing aids are not covered
+- Hearing aids — hearing exams and hearing aids are not covered (though surgically implanted cochlear implants are, as prosthetic devices)

 These coverage gaps are why many people purchase a Medicare Supplement (Medigap) plan or choose Medicare Advantage instead of Original Medicare.